roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Features.md

 ## Log management

 In ASK clusters, stdout logs and text logs are collected from pods without the need to deploy Logtail as a DaemonSet.
-For more information, see [Collect logs by using Alibaba Cloud Log Service](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Log management/Collect logs by using Alibaba Cloud Log Service.md).
+For more information, see [Collect logs through Log Service](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Log management/Collect logs through Log Service.md).

 ## ConfigMaps and Secrets